corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 ### Sharing of metering data
 <a name="sharing-metering"></a>

-The Metering Collection Tool also contains responder flows that can be used by other nodes in the network to collect metering from the node where this CorDapp is installed.
+The Metering Collection Tool also contains responder flows that can be used by other nodes on the network to collect metering from the node where this CorDapp is installed.
 This feature has to be enabled by the node operator deploying a [CorDapp configuration file](/docs/corda-os/4.5/cordapp-build-systems.html#cordapp-configuration-files) for this CorDapp, if no configuration file is deployed, metering data won't be shared with any other network party.